-Presentation of the entire process and the "5 D": Discover, Define, Design, Deliver and Distribute.
-What is particularly important in the individual process steps?
-How can you work agilely within the process and in design sprints?
+We present the entire branded interaction design process with the five “Ds”: Discover, Define, Design, Deliver and Distribute.
+What do we need to pay particular attention to in the individual process steps?
+And how can we work in an agile manner and in design sprints

 Katja Wenger is an interface and brand designer and advises companies on brand and product innovation.
 Before founding think moto, she worked as art director for renowned digital and design agencies such as Pixelpark, MetaDesign, Jung von Matt/Next, Saatchi & Saatchi, Peter Schmidt Group and Aperto and was responsible for numerous national and international digital brand presences.
 Katja Wenger is a member of the Deutscher Designer Club (DDC).

 Marco Spies is an interaction designer and brand consultant.
 Before founding think moto, he worked as a concept developer at Pixelpark, creative director at Neue Digitale (later Razorfish) and executive director interactive at the branding agency Peter Schmidt Group (BBDO).
 He is co-founder of the e-travel start-up flyiin.
 Marco Spies has been honorary professor for Branded Interactions and Flexible Identities at HAWK Hildesheim since 2017.